 This is a profile on Stephen, I mean Senator Sampson Jackson II.

 This is a profile of Representative Angela Cockerham who also participated in the destruction of fair employment practices.

 This is the part where the street performer passes the hat or cup.

-If you have in anyway thought this content to be useful, thought provoking, or entertaining, please feel free to contribute to the author’s fund.
+If you have in any way found this content to be useful, thought-provoking, or entertaining, please feel free to contribute to the author’s fund.
 Your support would be greatly appreciated and aid in providing more time to produce more of the same.
 And thanks for reading.